 3. Number of secondary branches

-Data regarding the number of secondary branches per plant of Ajwain as influenced by different date of sowing and various spacing are presented in table and graphically depicted in table number 3.
+Data regarding the number of secondary branches per plant of Ajwain as influenced by different date of sowing and various spacing are presented in table and graphically depicted in Table 3.
 The mean number of secondary branches per plant recorded was various growth stages of plant respectively.

 3.1 Date of sowing